HaishengZhangR3/chat/examples/supplychain-webserver/README.md

 ## Running the nodes:

 See https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp.
-* ./gradlew deployNodes
-* ./build/nodes/runnodes

 ## Running the webservers:

-Once the nodes are running (meaning the RPC service is ready for web service to connect), there are several ways to run the webservers.
+Once the nodes are running, there are several ways to run the webservers.
 All these approaches read their properties from the `src/main/resources/application.properties` file:

 * `server.port`, which defines the HTTP port the webserver listens on